Ask the Dietitian

 - Provide information on Dining Services and other nutrition-related resources.

-For questions regarding special dietary issues such as food allergies, vegetarian/veganism, general nutrition, or any of the programs or initiatives listed below, please don't hesitate to contact:
+For questions regarding special dietary issues such as food allergies, vegetarian or vegan diets, general nutrition, or any nutrition-related topic, please don't hesitate to contact:

 Carole Bartolotto, M.A., RDN

 Office: Sproul Hall, Suite 176